Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Results and discussion

 The difference between Morton and Hilbert SFC is more subtle.
 For random searches in Figure~\ref{subfig:mort-vs-hilb-random}, Morton SFC seems more beneficial in more clouds than Hilbert SFC.
 However, we may attribute this effect to two factors: first, the searches operate on relatively small subsets of points, thereby limiting the working set size and mitigating the impact of cache misses; second, the random selection of query centres limits the usefulness of Hilbert SFC continuity.
 As a result, the theoretical spatial locality offered by the Hilbert curve is less significant in this context.
 For full searches in Figure~\ref{subfig:mort-vs-hilb-full}, we observed a slight improvement, especially when running the algorithms from our linear \Octree.

 In the case of kNN searches, the \textit{linOctreeKNN} implementation was considered varying the value of $k$.
 Note that $k$ is independent of cloud density, making it more suitable for direct comparison between different datasets.
-We benchmark our linear \Octree against the previously mentioned structures after Hilbert reordering of the cloud.
-Figure \ref{fig:knn-bench} shows some results for random and full cloud kNN searches.
-We omit PCL's \Octree in Figure \ref{subfig:knn-sg27-random} because it is much slower than the others, making the lines harder to distinguish.
+We benchmark our linear \Octree against the previously mentioned structures after Hilbert reordering of the evaluated clouds.
+Figure~\ref{fig:knn-bench} shows some results for random and full cloud kNN searches.
+We omit PCL's \Octree in Figure~\ref{subfig:knn-sg27-random} because it is much slower than the others, which would otherwise complicate the visualisation of the data.
+ParLux\_6 and sg27 are used as examples, as similar traces were observed in the rest of the evaluated datasets.

-For random searches, \textit{picotree} outperforms the other implementations over all tested $k$ values, followed by our own implementation \textit{linOctreeKNN} and PCL and nanoflann \KDTrees.
+For random searches, \picotree outperforms the other implementations over all tested $k$ values, followed by our own implementation \textit{linOctreeKNN} and PCL and nanoflann \KDTrees.
 For full searches, our implementation performs better in some of the datasets when $k$ is bigger than a certain threshold (typically on the $300-500$ range).
-The tree's efficient memory layout and the search method's efficiency drive this improvement.
+This performance gap for random kNN at small $k$ (typically $k < 300$) is expected: \KDTree-based methods such as \picotree use axis-aligned splits that tightly bound the search volume, minimising the number of nodes visited for small neighbourhoods.
+In contrast, the \Octree decomposition produces cubic cells that are less adaptive to the local point distribution, and the priority queue management in the depth-first kNN traversal introduces overhead that dominates when few points are retrieved.
+For large $k$ and full searches, however, the contiguous memory layout of the linear \Octree amortises this overhead through improved cache utilisation, explaining the crossover at $k \approx 300$--$500$.
+Our method is therefore best suited to applications that require large neighbourhoods or exhaustive cloud-wide queries, such as normal estimation with high $k$, density analysis, or batch processing pipelines.
 Beyond algorithmic efficiency and memory layout, the scalability of these methods in modern multi-core systems is also a crucial factor for large-scale point cloud processing, which is discussed in the following section.